beyland-dev/piper/README.md

 A meta-framework for declaratively orchestrating coding agents.

-It does not replace Pi, Copilot, Claude, or Codex; it gives you a declarative way to orchestrate them.
+It does not replace coding agents like Pi, Copilot, Claude, or Codex.
+It gives you a declarative way to orchestrate them.

 You (or an agent) describe workflows with a TypeScript builder API.
 The builder creates a task tree, and Piper's orchestrator executes that tree with normal JavaScript control flow.
 When a task needs agent work, Piper launches one of your configured coding agents.